A.J. Dillon Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- In his only career matchup against the 49ers, Dillon had 18 rushing yards, 22.5 fewer yards than his over/under in Saturday's game.
+- In his single career matchup against the 49ers, Dillon finished with 18 rushing yards, 22.5 fewer yards than his over/under in Saturday's game.

 - Dillon did not have a touchdown run in that matchup against the 49ers.

-- Conceding 103.5 rushing yards per game, the 49ers have the seventh-ranked run defense in the NFL.
+- In terms of defending against the run, the 49ers are seventh in the NFL, allowing 103.5 yards per game.

-- This season the 49ers have given up 17 rushing TDs.
-They are ranked 21st in the NFL in that category.
+- The 49ers have given up 17 rushing touchdowns, 21st in the NFL.

 Recent Performances